 - Integrated Google AMP support.

-Weebly is a powerful platform which you can use to build your e-commerce platform as well as any corporate and business website.
+Weebly is a powerful platform that you can use to build your e-commerce platform as well as any corporate and business website.

-However, it is important to note that Weebly is too much beginner friendly to the point that it is only used by beginners.
+However, it is important to note that Weebly is too beginner-friendly to the point that it is only used by beginners.

-All the features and functionalities available with the platform are very basic and soon you expert users will come to outgrown these options.
+All the features and functionalities available with the platform are very basic and soon your expert users will come to outgrown these options.
 But it is still a good place to start.

 Here is a list of best Weebly website examples for your inspiration

 - Professional-looking themes coupled with over 100s of customization options.